 - is in isolation or quarantine while waiting for the results of a COVID-19 test or because of measures taken by government or medial authorities in response to the COVID-19 pandemic.

-See details in the Coronavirus (COVID-19) Response section of the NDIS Price Guide2020-21.
+Details are included in the Coronavirus (COVID-19) Response section of an updated version of the NDIS Price Guide2020-21.

 Support for SIL providers in Victoria

 As part of NDIA’s ongoing coronavirus (COVID-19) response, the Minister for the NDIS has announced additional temporary measures to support providers and participants living in residential settings in Victoria.

 - having a panel of experienced disability providers offering additional workforce support, infection prevention and control training, and isolation accommodation for providers of residential supports to access as needed